ProNilabh/nalapro-project/README.md

 pip install "bitsandbytes>=0.43.0" "accelerate>=0.30.0" peft
 ```

-Hyper-parameters (batch size, epochs, max sequence length, and so on) live in `config.py`.
+Hyperparameters (batch size, epochs, max sequence length, and so on) live in `config.py`.
 Each task runs as a module:

 ```bash
 python -m src.task1.run     # classical features + NN